 The world is long past the period when the protagonist of each story was a white heterosexual male in his thirties.
 Today, leaders are people from different groups, but not everyone is ready for this change.
 So, for example, chances are that a male IT team would not be happy if a woman suddenly became their boss.
 In their heads, a woman is simply incapable of having enough skills to hold the position, so they will test her by putting her under a lot of pressure.

 In such cases, your job is to support your colleague as much as possible.
 Most likely, after noticing her excellent work skills, subordinates will recognize her competence as a result.
-Encourage dialog between your colleagues so that this happens as quickly as possible.
+Encourage dialogue between your colleagues so that this happens as quickly as possible.
 The best way to maintain diversity in the workplace is to challenge stereotypes.

 3. Expect them to do better